 You can add plain, formatted and/or hyperlinked text in a variety of fonts and styles to your posts …

-(WP Visual Editor Tab And Menu Buttons)
+(WordPress Visual Editor Tab And Menu Buttons)

-(WordPress SEO Plugin And Excerpt Section)
+(WordPress SEO Plugin And Excerpt)

-- Add Currency Conversion To Your Site
+- Adding Currency Conversion To WordPress

-- Embedding Code Into Your Content
+- Embedding Code Snippets Into WordPress Posts And Pages

 Next Step …

-Description Of WordPress Post Options
+WordPress Post Options

-Let’s review these modules:
+Let’s briefly review each of these functions:

-1 – Title Section
+1 – Post Title Section

 - You can use sentences, numbers and a combination of words, number and symbols (e.g. a comma) for the title of your post.

-(Using Symbols In Post Titles)
+(Using Symbols In WP Post Titles)

-2 – Post Editor
+2 – Post Editing Area

 (Publish Box Feature)

-(WordPress Post Preview)
+(WP Post Preview)

-(Post Visibility Settings)
+(WordPress Post Visibility Settings)

-- Private – a Private post is only visible to you (if you are the site administrator) and/or users who have been assigned editor or administrative permissions.
+- Private – a Private post is only visible to you (if you are the site administrator) and/or other users who have been assigned editor or administrative permissions.
 You must be logged in to view a private post.

 Or Save as Pending, if your post status is set to Pending Review …